seyifunmiRJ/Telco-Churn-Analysis/README.md

 -----------

 # Data Visualization:
-Data Visualization was done with Microsoft Excel.
+Data Visualization was done with Microsoft Excel depicting churn rate by Contracts, Partners, Senior Citizens and Dependant.
+It also shows the average monthly charge for each parameter.

 ---------